Those of us who are animal lovers tend to regularly take it on the chin from those who have no emotional affinity for four legged creatures.

 I stress that because therein lies the disconnect.
 Bigotry, isolation, condemnation, and fear all rely on the ability and willingness to dehumanize another.
 Or the other.

-Just because you don't understand someone else does not make them less than you.
+Just because you don't understand someone else's attractions, gender identity, religion, does not make them less than you.
 In fact, I would posit that your unwillingness to understand another makes YOU less than them.

 And hiding behind your religion doesn't give you a free pass in the bigotry stakes.
 Being hollered at by a preacher on Sundays doesn't acquit you from the responsibility to think for yourself, to actually dissect what you are being told to believe, and to ultimately call bullshit on it.

 I truly feel sorry for those who hide behind the robes of Jesus, and who deign to speak for God.
 Because if there is a God - hell, if there are the 10,000+ currently believed in - I suspect the heavenly woodshed is not big enough for all the asses that will be dragged behind it by Them.

 "Created in His image."
 "God created all things."
 "God doesn't make mistakes."

 All platitudes used by those who claim to be holy, enlightened.